maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

   - *Characters* are represented as integer codepoints
   - **But do use `rune` for character, not `int32`**
   - They are same for the compiler, but bad programming practice to mismatch
-  - Helps to clarify the intent in the code
+  - Helps to clarify the intent of the code
 - Default type is `rune`

 ```go